gandazgul/watchdog/README.md

 # Watchdog
 Simple service monitor written in PHP.
-This script relies on the `service` command being present and functional.
+This script relies on the `systemctl` command being present and functional.

 # To run
 Either rename DefaultSettings.php as Settings.php (and the class inside) and fill out your settings